tntrung/sdm_face_alignment/README.md

 # Matlab Implementation of Supervised Descent Method

-A Matlab implementation of Supervised Descent Method (SDM) for Face Alignment.
+A simple Matlab implementation of Supervised Descent Method (SDM) for Face Alignment.

-We provide both training and testing modules.
-It is under development for an improvement version: Global Supvervised Descent Method (GSDM).
+I provide both training and testing modules and one trained model of LFPW subset of 300-W dataset.

-The ogirinal paper:
+You can find the ogirinal paper of my implementation:

 Xiong et F. De la Torre,
 Supervised Descent Method and its Applications to Face Alignment,